Naufus Ramírez-Figueroa: De espiral en espiral

 This intimate dimension transforms the symbolic weight of the cards as colonial artifacts into alternative uses and forms of knowledge, summoning a history that is both collective and deeply personal.
 In his practice, Ramírez-Figueroa dismantles hierarchies between official history and oral traditions, revealing the folds where the political and the affective converge.

-Based on this symbolic system, the artist creates an original costume that functions simultaneously as an sculptural object and a performative element.
+Based on this symbolic system, the artist creates an original costume that functions simultaneously as a sculptural object and a performative element.
 Each garment is composed of various cards, meticulously hand-embroidered by Guatemalan weavers, establishing a direct connection with the artist’s heritage and indigenous artisanal knowledge.

 More information about the exhibition and the artist